 Even though the law, which was passed with support from both parties, has a lot of limits, it was a step in the right direction toward reducing gun violence in the U.S. In the meantime, the Supreme Court made a decision that made it less likely that there will be stricter rules on gun ownership in the future.

 So where do we go from here with new gun laws?
 In June, President Joe Biden signed into law the first major law about gun safety to be passed in decades.
+The bill didn't ban any weapons, but it did include money for school safety and state programs to help people in crisis.

 Many states, like California, Delaware, and New York, have also passed new lawsto help stop gun violence, like regulating "ghost guns" that can't be found and making background check systems stronger.
+Different rifles and guns In 2021, California has named the safest state in the country when it came to guns.

 The Giffords Law Center to Prevent Gun Violence says that it has the best system in the country for taking guns away from people who are no longer allowed to have them.